nus-cs2103-AY2324S1/ip/README.md

-# Duke project template

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
-Given below are instructions on how to use it.
+# ip from NUS cs2103T

+This is a greenfield Java project.
+It's a desktop app for managing tasks, optimized for use via a Command Line Interface (CLI) while still bringing delights through a Graphical User Interface (GUI).
+Please refer to the user guide [here](https://a1waysd.github.io/ip/)

 ## Setting up in Intellij